adityadalwadi1510/RetailHub_API/README.md

 File-level Design: We've named each file according to its primary functionality.
 This naming convention makes it a breeze to locate and work on specific features within the relevant module, ensuring an efficient development process.

+### Technology
+We primarily chose the **Flask framework** for our API development because of its lightweight nature and exceptional scalability, allowing us to adapt to varying levels of API traffic.
+Furthermore, our decision was influenced by the fact that **Python**, the language of choice, aligns with our future development plans.
+These key reasons underpin our selection of the Flask framework.

+### Database
+In this application, we've harnessed the power of PostgreSQL as our database.
+PostgreSQL not only offers all the features provided by MySQL but also boasts a strong reputation for reliability, feature robustness, and outstanding performance.
+This choice ensures our data storage is secure, efficient, and well-equipped to meet our application's needs.

+### Authentication and Authorization
+Authentication and authorization in our system are managed through the use of JWT (JSON Web Tokens).
+JWT tokens serve as a secure and efficient way to confirm the identity of users and control their access to various resources within the application.
+By leveraging JWT, we can validate user credentials, grant access to specific endpoints, and maintain a high level of security.
+This approach not only enhances the user experience but also strengthens the protection of sensitive data and resources throughout the application.